If I have a permanent resident SA ID Card, can I apply?

 When can I expect to hear if I have been awarded the fellowship?

-- Applicants will hear in June 2020 if they have been selected for an interview.
-Interviews in South Africa will take place in July 2020, and candidates can expect to be notified if they have been selected as a finalist in August 2020.
+- Applicants will hear in July - August 2021 if they have been selected for an interview.
+Interviews are expected to take place virtually (via Zoom) in August 2021, and candidates can expect to be notified if they have been selected as a finalist in September 2021.
 Finalists will then apply directly to the Harvard program they are interested in attending.
 The fellowship is contingent on acceptance to the specific Harvard program.

 What expenses are covered by the fellowship?